Planning Matters

 Meeting 6 November 2025

-A meeting was held on 6 November 2025 organised by two local Councillors at the URC in Kelvedon to bring to villagers attention the latest situation concerning Kings Dene.
+A meeting was held on 6 November 2025 organised by two local Councillors at the United Reform Church (URC) in Kelvedon to bring to villagers attention the latest situation concerning Kings Dene.
 This meeting was live streamed and can be now be viewed via YouTube on this link 6 November Meeting